AndreaRubbi/pdb_parser/README.md

 Python program that can identify the residues interacting between chains of a complex protein.

 This is a very basic program that needs as input a pdb file of interest.
-The goal of this program is to analyse the coordinates of residues in differnt chains to find out which of them actually interact.
+The goal of this program is to analyze the coordinates of residues in differnt chains to find out which of them actually interact.
-Beeing part of a bigger project born to analyse the Hemoglobin complex, it has an additional feature that allows to analyse also the interactions with the Heme and Oxy groups.
+Beeing part of a bigger project born to analyze the Hemoglobin complex, it has an additional feature that allows to analyze also the interactions with the Heme and Oxy groups.

 Its usage is simple: run the program with the pdb file as input: